simonmichael/hledger/site/faq.md

   seen.
 Ledger uses D only for commodity display settings and for the entry command.

-- hledger generates a description for timelog sessions, instead of taking it from the clock-out entry
+- hledger generates a description for timeclock sessions, instead of taking it from the clock-out entry

 - hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which Ledger's does.

-- hledger's include directive works only in journal files, and currently can only include journal files, not eg timelog or CSV files
+- hledger's include directive works only in journal files, and currently can only include journal files, not eg timeclock or CSV files

 - when checking [balance assertions](manual.html#balance-assertions)
   hledger sorts the account's postings first by date and then (for